Ale9806/alejandrolozano/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Artificial Intelligence
+    - course: PhD in  Biomedical Informatics
       institution: Stanford University
       year: [2022-Present]
     - course: BSc in Biomedical Engineering